cartalyst/stripe/usage/billable/extending.md

 ###### $entity->setChargeModel()

-This methid will change the charge model on the entity.
+This method will change the charge model on the entity.

 ```php
 User::setChargeModel('Acme\Models\Charge');